-When we experience some major problems with our car, like low fuel economy, engine backfires, or having trouble starting, we usually check the spark plug first.
-The spark plug is, of course, one of the most important components that determine the overall performance of the car.
+When we experience some major problems with our car, like low fuel economy, engine backfires or having trouble starting, we usually check the spark plug first.
+The spark plug is, of course, one of the most important components that determine the overall performance of the car, and you should always use one of the best spark plugs available on the market.
 But if there is nothing wrong with the spark plug and the problem persists even after a spark plug replacement, the culprit could most probably be the ignition coil.

 What is an ignition coil?